tewtal/SMZ3Randomizer/WebRandomizer/ClientApp/src/resources/markdown/smz3information.md

 * Randomized - The sword can be placed anywhere.
 * Early - The sword will be placed in a location accessible from the start of the game.
-* Unce assured - The sword will always be placed on Link's Uncle.
+* Uncle assured - The sword will always be placed on Link's Uncle.

 ### Morph Ball